 Putting your leaflets through inside a newspaper is cost-effective

 Many entrepreneurs or business people new to leaflet distribution consider the possibility of distributing their leaflets inside a local newspaper or magazine.
 This can at first seem attractive due to the cheaper distribution cost per thousand leaflets.
 The reality however is that when your leaflets go through the door without a paper the homeowner must remove it from the letterbox and physically hold it in their hand.
 Unless they actually hold your leaflet they will certainly not be able to read it.
 Leaflets that are delivered inside a newspaper or magazine are often thrown straight in the bin without the paper even being opened.
 At the end of the day it all boils down to a numbers game whereby the reduction in cost offered by the newspaper company to deliver your leaflets is unfortunately accompanied by a massive reduction in the response to your marketing campaign.

-Having your leaflets delivered with four or five other mail items saves money
+Having your leaflets delivered with four or more other mail items saves money

 All leaflet distribution companies provide the same service